-Admiral Togo opens the door to the Rising Sun’s catastrophic era of militarism.
+Admiral Heihachiro Togo surprising military victories opens the door to the Rising Sun’s catastrophic era of militarism.

 On the evening of February 8, 1904, life in the Russian military encampment at Port Arthur was good.
 The commander of the Russian Far Eastern Fleet, Vice Adm.
 Oskar Victorovich Stark, was hosting a reception for the senior administrators of Czar Nicholas II’s far-flung Asian dominions.
 The dignitaries included Stark’s superior, Adm.
 Evgeny Aleksiev, and Aleksiev’s chief of staff, Vice Adm.
 Vilgelm Vitgeft.
 Champagne flowed freely.
 Although tensions between Russia and Japan were high, Port Arthur seemed secure, protected as it was by no fewer than seven battleships outside the harbor.
 But even as toasts were exchanged, a Japanese fleet led by British-trained Adm.
 Heihachiro Togo was about to launch the most successful surprise attack by any modern navy up to that date.

 Standing aboard his flagship, the Mikasa, Togo’s slight stature belied his strategic prowess.
-He stood barely five feet three inches tall and weighed about 130 pounds.
+He stood barely five-foot three-inches tall and weighed about 130 pounds.
 He had health problems stemming from what was diagnosed as severe rheumatism, which in the 1880s had almost obliged him to retire.
 His one indulgence was alcohol; he would later observe that “No teetotaler can be a really capable man.”

 And he did not hesitate to crash this Russian cocktail party, launching torpedoes and later, artillery shells, to devastating effect.
-Indeed, his success this night, and a still greater victory over the Russian High Seas Fleet 15 months later, would mark the emergence of Japan as a world power and establish Togo as the “Japanese Nelson.”
+Indeed, his success this night, and a still greater victory over the Russian High Seas Fleet 15 months later, would mark the emergence of Japan as a world power and establish Togo as the “Japanese Nelson”—a comparison to legendary British Vice Adm.
+Horatio Nelson, who led England to victory during the Napoleonic Wars.
 Politically, however, this first modern-era defeat of a European power by an Asian nation would mark the emergence of a catastrophic period of Japanese militarism, one that would come to a close only with Japan’s surrender in 1945—and only after the United States annihilated two of Japan’s major cities with atomic bombs.

 Heihachiro Togo, who was 56 at the time of the attack on Port Arthur, was born in 1848 on the island of Kyushu.
 His mother was a noblewoman and his father a samurai and a senior administrator who would serve for a time as a district governor in Satsuma province.
 Togo’s parents named him Nakagoro at birth, but at age 13, in accordance with samurai tradition, Togo chose the name Heihachiro—“peaceful son”—by which he would be known the rest of his life.